“Do you serve dinner?”

 When people need a doctor they are often overwhelmed with what they do not know.
 Reducing that anxiety will enhance their healing.
 So, the environment should:

-- Reflect on a place where people are most comfortable, their own home.
+- Reflect a place where people are most comfortable, their own home.
 Clinical sterility is to be avoided at all costs.

 - Furniture should be selected in partnership with a physical therapist and not just a purchasing agent looking for the best deal.
 This ensures that the furniture is comfortable and encourages healthy posture.